RasaHQ/rasa/docs/http.rst

 Overview
 --------
 The general idea is to run the actions within your code (arbitrary language), instead of python.
-To do this, Rasa Core will startup a web server where you need to pass the user messages to.
+To do this, Rasa Core will start up a web server where you need to pass the user messages to.
 Rasa Core on the other side will tell you which actions you need to run.
-After running these actions, you need to notify the framework that you executed them, and tell the model about any update of the internal dialogue state for that user.
+After running these actions, you need to notify the framework that you executed them and tell the model about any update of the internal dialogue state for that user.
 All of these interactions are done using a HTTP REST interface.